(Original posted in 2015 and updated 1/14/2019 by Dr. Cynthia)

 - Lemon Balm usually found in combination with other herbs, lemon balm also has anti-anxiety powers on its own.
 Use in aromatherapy, try 300-500 mg of dried lemon balm three times daily, or ¼ to 1 teaspoon of dried lemon balm herb in hot water for a tea 3 times a day.

 - Turmeric is one of the best herbs to consume or your overall health and wellness.
 It contains high levels of antioxidants, which improve blood flow to the brain and also improve heart health.
+Turmeric has anti-inflammatory properties and have a positive impact on depression.
 Turmeric can reduce stress and increase longevity of the brain and heart.
 Consume ¼ teaspoon a day of organic turmeric.

 - Basil is a natural immune-boosting herb, high in nutrients that improve overall cognitive function and can help reduce high amounts of stress.